 Experiencing this challenge highlighted the immense perseverance that I have developed.
-In school, I’m always less discouraged whenever challenging topics come or tough assessments occur, clearing my mind and helping me improve my 6s into 7s in my Computer Science, Economics, and other subjects.
-My programming skills have also improved, as I am more careful and precise in making code.
-In leading projects or even creating my own food blog, I can calmly diagnose problems in times of facing obstacles.
-As a result, the new confidence I have in leadership roles has allowed me to be promoted to the Head of Curriculum in GenDigital Academy, as my peers trust that I am not afraid in face of obstacles.
+At school, I’m less discouraged whenever challenging topics or tough assessments appear.
+This positive mindset raises my 6s into 7s in my Computer Science, Economics, and other subjects.
+My programming skills have also improved as I am now more careful and precise in making code.
+When leading projects or creating my own food blog, I will calmly diagnose problems in times of difficulties.
+The new confidence I have gained has allowed me to be promoted to the Head of Curriculum in GenDigital Academy as my peers trust that I am courageous in the face of obstacles.

 Hi Varick,